-Scope 3 categories Decision Category 1: Purchased goods and services Included Category 2: Capital goods Included Category 3: Fuel- and energy-related activities (not included in scope 1 and 2) Included Category 4: Upstream transportation and distribution Included Category 5: Waste generated in operations Included Category 6: Business travel Included Category 7: Employee commuting Included Category 8: Upstream leased assets Energy usage from leased assets is included in energy usage from Idealcombi's facilities in scope 1 and 2 (cf. the operational control consolidation approach) and thus no separate category 8 numbers are reported.
+Scope 3 categories Decision Category 1: Purchased goods and services Most activities in this category are included.
+However, a small fraction of purchased goods and services from maintenance in our manufacturing facility is excluded.
+Category 2: Capital goods Included Category 3: Fuel- and energy-related activities (not included in scope 1 and 2) Included Category 4: Upstream transportation and distribution Included Category 5: Waste generated in operations Included Category 6: Business travel Included Category 7: Employee commuting Included Category 8: Upstream leased assets Energy usage from leased assets is included in energy usage from Idealcombi's facilities in scope 1 and 2 (cf. the operational control consolidation approach) and thus no separate category 8 numbers are reported.
 Category 9: Downstream transportation and distribution Most activities that fall under this category are included in the inventory.
 However, transportation activities relating to a small fraction of sales has been excluded.
 Category 10: Processing of sold products Windows will occasionally be installed in finished building elements before the elements are transported to the building site.
 This type of sales nevertheless is estimated at less than 1% of our sales, and therefore category 10 is omitted.
 Category 11: Use of sold products A small fraction of windows is equipped with electric motor openers.
 These are small motors that are used sparingly during the lifetime of the windows.
 The result is that the impact from the use of the motor openers is negligible and category 11 is omitted.
 Category 12: End-of-life treatment of sold products Included Category 13: Downstream leased assets Included Category 14: Franchises Not applicable Category 15: Investments Not applicable